The History of Pekiti-Tirsia International

 New PTI members are given a test book in their membership kits.
 This test book lists all the techniques required for all levels up through master instructor.
 Once a student completes a block of instruction his test book is stamped by the instructor with the date of completion of that block and the instructor’s name and rank.
 After the student has practiced the techniques of that block to his own and his instructor’s satisfaction, he may then test for that block.
 Once a student passes a test on a block, that page of the test book is stamped as complete.
 (See Sample Test Book Page)

 Each rank of instructor in PTI can test up to the rank below his own.
 For example, a Guro Delawa (Instructor 2nd level) can test a student up to Guro Isa (instructor 1st level).
-The exception to this rule are instructors of Mataas na Guro rank and above, who have completed the PTI system and therefore can test up to their own level.
+The exception to this rule are instructors of Mataas na Guro rank, who have completed the PTI system and therefore can test up to their own level.

 In the first two ranks of PTI (Yakan and Lakan) there are two levels of testing: Basic and Certified Trainer.